 After the bid is approved by the Board of Commissioners a notice will be published in the Henderson Daily Dispatch and any interested party may raise or upset the bid within 10 days from the date of publication.

 Once an upset bid has been placed on a property, that bid will be re-advertised until there are no further upset bids.

-The amount of the upset bid is calculated the same as set forth above and the bid must be accompanied by a certified check or cash for $750 above the current bid amount.
+The amount of the upset bid is calculated the same as set forth above and the bid must be accompanied by a certified check for $750 above the current bid amount.
+No cash will be accepted.
 This process shall continue until there are no further upset bids and at that time the final bid shall be advertised in the Henderson Daily Dispatch.
 Deposit of unsuccessful bidders shall be returned to the parties at the completion of the bidding process.

 The successful bidder must present a certified check for the entire balance due within 90 days of the last day for receipt of upset bids.
 If the balance due is not paid within the 90 day period the total amount of the deposit is forfeited to the County and the offer is rejected.
 (An extension of up to 45 days may be requested-approval of this extension is at the discretion of the Board of Commissioners.)